Azure/azure-sdk-for-go/sdk/security/keyvault/azadmin/README.md

 A `RoleAssignment` is the association of a RoleDefinition to a service principal.
 They can be created, listed, fetched individually, and deleted.

-### AccessControlClient
+### rbac.Client

-An `AccessControlClient` allows for management of `RoleDefinition` and `RoleAssignment` types.
+An `rbac.Client` allows for management of `RoleDefinition` and `RoleAssignment` types.

-### BackupClient
+### backup.Client

-A `BackupClient` allows for performing full key backups, full key restores, and selective key restores.
+A `backup.Client` allows for performing full key backups, full key restores, and selective key restores.

+### settings.Client

+A `settings.Client` provides methods to update, get, and list settings for a Managed HSM.

 ## Examples